mefool/mefool.github.io/content/on-cold-communication.md

 +++
-title = “on cold messages, and meaningless chats” date = 2023-01-16 summary = “on ignoring chances and just making wind” [taxonomies] tags = [“communication”]
+title = "on cold messages, and meaningless chats" date = 2023-01-16 summary = "on ignoring chances and just making wind" [taxonomies] tags = ["communication"]
 +++

 not bothering with introductions, or replies/answers just hoping it is seen/hear by someone.